algolia/algoliasearch-client-javascript/doc/CTS.md

       "testName": "the descriptive name test (default to `method`)" "method": "the method to call on the API Client", "parameters": {
-        // Object of all parameters with their name, tobe used for languages that require the parameter name "parameterName": "value",
+        // Object of all parameters with their name, to be used for languages that require the parameter name "parameterName": "value",
         ...
       },
-      "parametersArray": [
+      "parametersWithDataType": [
-        // The same paremeters but passed as an array for other languages
-        // It includes the `-last` properties used to join the parameters ],
+          {
+            "key": "key",
+            "value": "value",
+            // booleans indicating the data type
+            "isDate": "false",
+            "isArray": "false",
+            "isObject": "true",
+            "isString": "false",
+            // boolean indicating if it is the last parameter "-last": "false",
+          }
+      ],
+      // boolean indicating if the method has parameters, useful for `GET` requests "hasParameters": "true",
       "request": {
         "path": "the expected path of the request", "method": "the expected method: GET, POST, PUT, DELETE or PATCH",